tact-lang/pitaya/docs/SPECIFICATION.md

   - `ORCHESTRATOR_EVENTS__RETENTION_GRACE_DAYS` (default: 7)
   The orchestrator deletes `events.jsonl` and `runner.jsonl` for terminal runs older than the retention + grace window.

-- Adaptive parallelism:
+- Adaptive parallelism (default):
+  - When `--max-parallel` is not specified, the orchestrator sets `max_parallel_instances = max(2, min(20, floor(host_cpu / container_cpu)))`.
-  - `ORCHESTRATOR_ADAPTIVE_PARALLELISM=1` enables auto-scaling when the max parallel instances is at its default.
-The system detects cgroup CPU quota on Linux and warns when configured parallelism oversubscribes host CPUs.
+  - The system detects cgroup CPU quota on Linux and warns when configured parallelism oversubscribes host CPUs.

 - Error classification mapping:
   - When `network_egress=offline`, failures are classified as `task.failed.error_type="network"` unless canceled.